Ghost in the Shell

 Ending Explained: Ghost in the Shell

-- Thematic Payoff: The ending reinforces the action themes in a way that feels organic to the story.
+- Thematic Message: The ending reinforces the action themes introduced earlier in the anime.

 Who Should Watch Ghost in the Shell?